Democrats tackling flash points of taxes, health, climate

 TIMING

-Last month, Pelosi told moderate Democrats that the House would consider their top priority, a separate $1 trillion bill financing road and other infrastructure projects, by Sept.
+Last month, Pelosi told moderates that the House would consider their top priority, a separate $1 trillion bill financing road and other infrastructure projects, by Sept.
 27.

-In what seems a mutual political suicide pact, progressives have threatened to vote against that bill unless moderates are supporting the $3.5 trillion package, which liberals treasure.
+In what seems a mutual political suicide pact, progressives have threatened to vote against that bill unless unenthusiastic moderates support the $3.5 trillion package.
 Ideally, Democratic leaders would love for both bills to be voted on together.

-But with so many loose ends, it seems highly unlikely the larger, social and environment measure will be finished then.
-That’s raised questions about how Pelosi will keep her party’s antagonistic wingssupportive of each other’s priority bills and how she will shepherd the two measures to passage.
+With so many loose ends, it seems highly unlikely the $3.5 trillion measure will be finished then.
+That’s raised questions about how Pelosi will keep her party’s antagonistic wings supportive of each other’s priority bills and how she will shepherd both to passage.

 For one thing, a collapse of the effort would mean a jarring failure to enact their highest priorities, weakening their bid to retain their congressional majorities in next year’s elections.
 Every Democrat knows that.

-House Budget Committee Chairman John Yarmuth, D-Ky., summed up the two factors in an interview last week, describing what he tells Democrats.
+House Budget Committee Chairman John Yarmuth, D-Ky., cited both factors in an interview last week, describing what he tells Democrats.

 “I’ve said everybody should be posturing and doing the best you can to stand up for your priorities, but in the final analysis you’re going to vote for this thing,” Yarmuth said.
 “And by the way, have you met Nancy Pelosi?”